sriram1993/CacheAPI/README.md

 The following are the endpoints:

-  -GET : http://localhost:3003/cache/keys - Get all keys
-  -GET : http://localhost:3003/cache/{key} - Get Cache Data based on a key
+  -POST : http://localhost:3003/cache - Create a new cache
-  -PUT : http://localhost:3003/cache/{key} - Update a Cache Value for a specific Key
+  -PUT : http://localhost:3003/cache - Update a Cache Value for a specific Key
+  -GET : http://localhost:3003/cache - Get all Cache stored in database
+  -GET : http://localhost:3003/cache/{key} - Get Cache data for a specific key
   -DELETE : http://localhost:3003/cache/{key} - Delete a Cache Value for a specific Key
   -DELETE : http://localhost:3003/cache - Delete all cache data in the database

 The configuration specific to caches and database can be found under config folder